 Mercurio himself told RadioTimes.com in 2017: “Whether I would go beyond six would depend on how series five went… at the moment there is a great appetite among all of us involved in the programme to do more.
 What we don’t know is whether there will come a point where we kind of lose that enthusiasm to keep going back.”

 He followed this up in 2019 at the BFI & Radio Times Festival by explaining that he’d have a conversation with the BBC after series five: “Once series five has finished airing we’ll have a conversation with the BBC, with a view to whether there’s a possibility to series seven being commissioned.
 But we definitely know we’ve got series six.”
 (So has that conversation now happened?
 If it has, Mercurio hasn’t shared the news with anyone.)

-While there’s still no full trailer just yet, the BBC have released a new teaser that appears to show Vicky McClure’s Kate in trouble.
+Earlier the BBC had released a new teaser that also appeared to show Vicky McClure’s Kate in trouble.
 After what happened to Hastings and Steve in previous series, it is probably her turn to be fair…

 How did they film Line of Duty during COVID?